pratzo13/pratzo13.github.io/_pages/01_index.md

 permalink: /
 ---

 Welcome!
-Thanks for visiting my page!

-I am the author of the soon-to-be-launched fantasy novel - **Divinity**.
+Prateek Srivastava is the author of **Divinity**, the upcoming fantasy novel which promises to be exhilarating.

 Feel free to explore the website.
 It is largely a work in progress.
-There will be timely updates around the book cover launch, the book launch date itself, and some artwork related to the book.
+There will be timely updates around the book cover reveal, the book launch, and the book’s artwork.

-Link to buy the book will be updated soon!
+We look forward to seeing you again!